Image Source: Shutterstock

 - Sarcococca confusa – white flowers that buzz with bees on warmer, sunnier days.
 Copes with dry shade, pollution, bears berries and offers colour all year round.

-- Viburnum x bodnantense ‘Dawn’ – can grow to 3m x 2m.
+- Viburnum x bodnantense ‘Dawn’ – clusters of highly-fragrant, pale pink flowers.
+Can grow to 3m x 2m.

 WHERE CAN I FIND HELP, I HAVE MOVED TO ANGLESEY IN JAN ’20, MY